 We have created a system that can manufacture this with virtually no human intervention in every stage from washing the rice through to finalizing the finished product, thus achieving a high level of safety.
 By using a pressure cooker that uses 140°C steam, the system is able to sterilize the rice over a short time period and elicit its umami flavor to the utmost extent possible.
-Since the precooked rice packages can be stored for them as a food that can be stockpiled in reserve at home.
+Since the precooked rice packages can be stored for extended periods of time, demand is increasing for them as a food that can be stockpiled in reserve at home.
 In addition, precooked rice packages are being sold overseas as well, even in countries like China and Korea where rice is a staple food, as a result of the Japanese food boom.